Section 3: Determination

 Council Tax liability

-Occasionally Rent Officers will come across tenancy agreements where the landlord has historically undertaken to pay “rates” or Council Tax for the dwelling and re-charge the amount to his tenant.
-This is permitted under section 71 for “rates” as described above, but where Council Tax is paid by the landlord, an amount for Council Tax must be included within the registered rent (s71 (1)) and the landlord cannot charge additional amounts above the registered rent in respect of Council Tax.
+Occasionally Rent Officers will come across tenancy agreements where the landlord has historically undertaken to pay rates or Council Tax for the dwelling and re-charge the amount to his tenant.
+This is permitted under section 71 for rates as described above, but where Council Tax is paid by the landlord, an amount for Council Tax must be included within the registered rent (s71 (1)) and the landlord cannot charge additional amounts above the registered rent in respect of Council Tax.

-A problem arises where the liability for payment of Council Tax has changed, and this generally occurs when a dwelling such as an HMO has historically been treated as one hereditament with the Council Tax bill levied on the landlord, but the local authority has become aware that there are separately identifiable hereditaments within the building.
-This will trigger a re-banding of the building and each separately identifiable hereditament within the building will then receive their own individual Council Tax banding and each occupier will receive a separate bill.
+Liability for payment of Council Tax can change, usually when a dwelling such as an HMO has historically been treated as one hereditament with the Council Tax bill levied on the landlord, but the local authority has become aware that there are separately identifiable hereditaments within the building.

 Related pages